 The ranking was cut by one step to BB+ from BBB- with a negative outlook, meaning Standard & Poor’s may further reduce the rating, it said in a statement today.
 Fitch Ratings made the same move this week.
 Moody’s Investors Service still rates Espoo, Finland-based Nokia’s debt the lowest investment grade.

-“The rating action reflects a downward revision of our expectations for revenues from Nokia’s devices and services division in 2012 and a subsequent revision of our profitability and cash flow assumptions,” Standard & Poor’s (SPY) said.
+“The rating action reflects a downward revision of our expectations for revenues from Nokia’s devices and services division in 2012 and a subsequent revision of our profitability and cash flow assumptions,” Standard & Poor’s (SPY:US) said.

 Nokia is burning cash 14 months after linking up with Microsoft Corp.
-(MSFT) to make Lumia smartphones that run on the Windows operating system.
+(MSFT:US) to make Lumia smartphones that run on the Windows operating system.
 The company this month reported a first-quarter operating loss for its handset unit and said the margins would be similar or worse in the current period.

 The cost of insuring Nokia bonds using credit-default swaps has more than doubled since mid-January.
 It rose 13 basis points, or 2 percent, to 615 basis points, according to Bloomberg prices.
 Swaps pay the buyer face value in exchange for the underlying securities or the cash equivalent should a borrower fail to adhere to its debt agreements.